hirak99/yabsnap/README.md

     However, to roll back, `yabsnap` needs to know that root subvolume is `@` under normal operations.
 To specify this, you can use the `--subvol-map "/:@"` argument.

-    > [!NOTE] NOTE: As with live rollback, it’s strongly recommended that you review the
-    > generated script before running it, to ensure you understand what it will do and
-    > how to undo it if necessary.

 - How is rollback handled for nested subvolumes?
   - Rolling back nested subvolumes is supported.
 However, due to the way BTRFS handles